burakaslantas/Leetcode/README.md

 _All solutions were made with the sole intent of solving the corresponding LeetCode challenge.
 Solutions may not be as efficient as possible._

-_All solutions are orderd by: Title_
+_All solutions are ordered by: Title_

 |  #  | Title | Solution | Difficulty |